 The Chitrakote Falls, often regarded as the Niagara Falls of India is the largest waterfall in India.
 It is located at 38 km to the west of Jagdalpur.
 The presence of the rainbow also adds to the scenic beauty here.
 If you are someone who wants to explore the thrill and the spellbound beauty of this gigantic fall, Chitrakote Falls is your place in the winter holidays.

 6. Sanchi Stupa, Madhya Pradesh

-The Buddhist Vihara is situated at Sanchi town in Raisen district of Madhya Pradesh.
+The Buddhist Vihara is situated in the Sanchi town in the Raisen district of Madhya Pradesh.
 It stands as an evidence of the golden Buddhist age of Emperor Ashoka.
 The Ashokan Pillar found in this Great Stupa has amazing architectural design and balance.
 You may plan your visit to Sanchi anytime between the months of October and March.
-In the month of November, Sanchi celebrates Chethiyagiri Vihara festival .
+In the month of November, Sanchi celebrates Chethiyagiri Vihara festival.
 As a part of the rituals of the festival two relics of Gautam Buddha’s early disciples are displayed.
 Accommodation is easily available at Sanchi.

 7. Mirik, West Bengal